 January 20: Martin Luther King Jr. Day* (third Monday)

 Today, Americans honor Martin Luther King Jr., the Baptist minister, activist, and hero of the civil rights movement.
 Take some time to learn about Martin Luther King Jr.'s life, teach any children in your life about the importance of his work as a civil rights leader, and reflect on all of his contributions to our society.Continue to 21 of 31 below.

 21 of 31

 Sometimes all you need is a good hug.
 By releasing oxytocin, hugging helps to reduce stress and lower blood pressure.
 Today's the perfect day to offer someone a hug.
 And if hugging isn't your thing, make a point to do some other friendly gestures for the people you encounter.

 22 of 31

 Don't pretend as if you've never considered what your pet's human voice would sound like and what they would say to you.
 If you have a cat, try to translate its sounds and gestures into human language.
 Today's a great day to look up information on feline body language, which can truly help you understand what your cat is trying to say.

 24 of 31

 The craft beer movement has produced some very inventive brews and put canned beer back on the map.
-Now it's more like hoppy IPAs, rich stouts, and fruity sours.
+Now you can find hoppy IPAs, rich stouts, and fruity sours in a can.
 For Beer Can Appreciation Day, treat yourself to your favorite canned beer, or try something new.Continue to 25 of 31 below.

 25 of 31